googleapis/google-cloud-dotnet/apis/Google.Cloud.Diagnostics.AspNet/docs/index.md

 # Note
-The Google.Cloud.Diagnostics.AspNet package attempts to collect the filename and line number when some entries are collected.
+The Google.Cloud.Diagnostics.AspNet package attempts to collect the filename and line number when entries are collected.
 However, to be able to collect this information PDBs must be included with the deployed code.

 # Getting started